-Women finally get a transcendance-through-sport film in the Rocky vein with Whip It (2009), an often funny if largely predictable comedy with a curious look and feel.
-Bliss Cavendar (Ellen Page) is a meek, wannabe alternative chick living a repressed small-town life in rural Texas under the conservative bootheel of pageant-loving stage mother Brooke (Marcia Gay Harden) and conflict-averse football fan dad Earl (Daniel Stern).
-A stray encounter during an Austin shopping trip puts a roller derby tryout on Bliss’ radar, and on a whim, Bliss sneaks off to give it a shot.
+Women finally get a transcendence-through-sport film in the Rocky vein with Whip It (2009), an often funny if largely predictable comedy with a curious look and feel.
+Bliss Cavendar (Elliot Page) is a meek, wannabe alternative chick living a repressed small-town life in rural Texas under the conservative boot-heel of pageant-loving stage mother Brooke (Marcia Gay Harden) and conflict-averse football fan dad Earl (Daniel Stern).
+A stray encounter during an Austin shopping trip puts a roller derby tryout on Bliss’ radar, and on a whim, she sneaks off to give it a shot.
 Turns out she’s got a knack for the whole roller derby thing, and soon the waitress-and-loving-daughter by day is moonlighting as star jammer “Babe Ruthless” by night for the league’s worst team, the Hurl Scouts.
-She makes friends, finds love, and comes into conflict with her elders, as all the while the Hurl Scouts climb out of the basement and challenge for the roller derby title.
+She makes friends, finds love, and comes into conflict with her elders, as the Hurl Scouts climb out of the basement and challenge for the roller derby title.